jgoeman/Jog-Your-Memory/README.md

 ## Overview
 Are your local parks and trails far busier than usual?
 Is it harder to find a trailhead parking spot or biking, hiking, and camping gear?
 It’s not your imagination.
 An analysis by AllTrails (trail navigation app) showed the number of logged hikes in 2020 was up 171.4 percent compared to 2019 (4,713,654 vs 1,737,029).

 Looking for therapeutic exercise and an escape away from the crowds?
-Our mission is to use data science and machine learning to identify lightly trafficked trails with undiscovered greatness.
+Our mission is to use data science and machine learning to identify lightly trafficked trails with undiscovered greatness; the "Diamond in the Rough".

 ## Hypothesis/Question
 What is the relationship among features of a trail and its popularity?